- Lead Organisation

 - recommend whether there is a need to standardise performance specifications for grid-forming inverters and how their contribution to system strength can be measured.

-The project will also provide additional energy security to the town of Broken Hill.
+The project will also aims to provide additional energy security to the town of Broken Hill.